 In addition to sharing how God has molded me in marriage, I also included comments from other Gen Xers.
 And you can be sure we don’t dance around the issues; it’s soul-bearing stuff.

 Does this sound like a book for you?
+Do you want to know how to be married?
 If so, it may take you a few days to order in your copy from Amazon, or to run down to your local bookstore.
 In the meantime, here are some tips to tide you over until then:

 - Discover your God-given dreams together.
 Couples are happiest when we’re following God’s purposes for our lives.
 Be your spouse’s biggest fan.